-Edward Burra spent his life trapped inside a paralyzed body.
+Edward Burra spent his life trapped inside a paralysed body.
 For him, there were only two escapes from the physical pain that racked his every move.
 Painting and travel.
-Yet bizarrely this crippled, diffident, middle-class Englishman became one of the greatest painters of New York’s “Jazz Age”.
+Yet bizarrely this disabled, diffident, middle-class Englishman became one of the greatest painters of New York’s “Jazz Age”.

 Edward Burra.
 The greatest painter of “Art Deco” America you have never heard of.